Kortney Hause: Wolverhampton Wanderers

 On 31 January 2014 he signed for Wolverhampton Wanderers in a 2 1/2-year deal for an undisclosed fee.

 In July 2014 Wolves agreed to loan Hause to League One club Gillingham until January 2015.
 He scored his first goal for Gillingham in a 2–2 draw with Swindon Town on 19 August 2014.
 However, his loan was cut short in November 2014 when he was recalled by Wolves after having made 17 appearances in total for the Gills.
 He made his Wolves debut on 13 December 2014 in a 1–0 win at Sheffield Wednesday.

 After the departure of Richard Stearman to Fulham, Hause became a main part in the Wolves defence.
 On 24 October 2015, in a 1–3 loss to Middlesbrough, he suffered a torn hamstring that ruled him out for at least 6 weeks.
 He scored his first goal for Wolves against Fulham on 10 December 2016.

 Having signed a three-year deal in April 2018, Hause was contracted to Wolves until the summer of 2021.
-On 7 January 2019, Hause signed for Aston Villa on loan until the end of the season with an option of a permanent transfer.
-Hause made his Aston Villa debut on 12 January 2019, in a 3–0 away defeat by Wigan Athletic.
-He scored his first Villa goal on 13 March 2019, in a 3–1 away victory over Nottingham Forest.